RibeiroGroup/Tutorials/0_Programming/2_SinCalculator/instructions.md

 ## Performance test

-The final step is to verify the performance of our code by measuring the runtime for a large number of function calls.
+The final step is analyze the performance of our code by measuring the runtime for a large number of calls.
 Write a loop that execute you code a million times and print the elapsed time.

-1. C
+- C
 To measure runtime in C you will need to include a few lines of code.
 You can use the following template
 ```c
 #include <time.h>